PascalPflaum/uberObjects/README.md

 *Inspired by [mootools.Object.subset()]*

-The uber.values() returns an array containing all the values, in the same order as the keys returned by uber.keys().
+uber.subset() returns an subset of the given object.

 ### Syntax